Board & Staff

 Pat Wilson is a long-time fan and supporter of public libraries in general and the SDPL in particular; her local branch is North Clairemont, where she is a Lifetime Member of… More

 Pat Wilson is a long-time fan and supporter of public libraries in general and the SDPL in particular; her local branch is North Clairemont, where she is a Lifetime Member of the Friends.
 After a career in computer systems administration and security, she attended law school and became a licensed California attorney in 2013.
 Pat is a member of the Board of Directors for the ACLU of San Diego and Imperial Counties, and a member of the Planned Parenthood of the Pacific Southwest’s Philanthropy Committee.
 Besides reading, her main hobby is riding horses.
-Pat is the San Diego Public Library Foundation’s Board Chair and the Advocacy & Public Policy Committee Chair.
+Pat is the Library Foundation’s Immediate Past Chair and the Advocacy & Public Policy Committee Chair.